ginigangadharan/sitev2/_pages/terraform.md

 ```

 ## Terraform Settings
-- To configure the behavior of terraform itself we can use `terraform` bock
+- To configure the behavior of terraform itself we can use `terraform` block
+- `required_providers` - specifies all of the providers needed for the modules, mapping each local provider names to a source address and a version constraints.

 ```
 terraform {